Russia's war on Ukraine latest news: Conflict rages in Donetsk

 * Russia pounded gas production facilities and a major missile factory in new missile strikes on critical infrastructure in Ukraine, Ukrainian officials said.

 * Investigators in Ukraine's recently liberated southern region of Kherson have uncovered 63 bodies with signs of torture after Russian forces left, Ukraine's interior minister was quoted as saying.
-A Ukrainian human rights investigator released a video of what he said was a Russian torture chamber.

 * Under rainy skies, Ukrainian-controlled Kherson's central square was a frenetic melee of humanitarian aid queues and patriotic celebration tinged with uncertainty.
 Hundreds of residents switched the Russian SIM cards in their phones for local ones.